 Step-by-Step Instructions

-Here’s a look at the process involved in this easy recipe so you know what to expect.
+Here’s a look at the process involved in this easy egg muffins recipe so you know what to expect.
 Scroll down to the bottom of this post to see the full recipe.

-- Bake!
+Step 4.
+Bake.
 Remove from oven, let cool for about a minute, then use a knife to gently loosen the cups from the pan.
-Cool a bit and serve warm or store to serve later.

 TIP: The batter comes together really quickly as all it requires is some easy grating and stirring.
 You can whip these up whenever you have a spare 15 minutes.